 All new water infrastructure must adhere to the current edition of Alberta Environment and Protected Areas guidelines and the Town engineering standards.
+Water facilities are also required to be designed and constructed in accordance with provincial and municipal standards.

 The water servicing network is generally illustrated in [Figure 7.
 Water Servicing](#).